-Menzies was the representative for Kentucky’s 10th congressional district and was an Unionist.
+Menzies was the representative for Kentucky’s 10th congressional district as an Unionist.
 He served from 1861 to 1863.

 From Jul 1861 to Mar 1863, Menzies missed 161 of 638 roll call votes, which is 25.2%.
 This is on par with the median of 27.9% among the lifetime records of representatives serving in Mar 1863.
 The chart below reports missed votes over time.